thecoder08/thecoder08.github.io/index.md

 # Lennon McLean
 Lennon McLean is a wannabe programmer/engineer interested in how things work.
 He is <span style="color: red;" id="age"></span> years old.
 He also likes to play music.
 Click [here](social.md) to see my social accounts.
-Click [here](projects.md) to see some of the projects that I'm most around of.
+Click [here](projects.md) to see some of the projects that I'm most proud of.
 Click [here](music.md) to stream my music.
 Click [here](gists.md) to see my weekly posts of gists. (stopped doing this)
 Click [here](math-shoot-download.md) to download Math Shoot.